-Top Retro Computer Gaming Characters for the C64
+Top Retro Computer Game Characters for the C64

 Older games from the previous generation of technology would be a good way of looking at it.